 Coming up with an idea to make money is fairly easy.
 See Make Money Homesteading: 85 Ways to Make Money for ways to make an income on your homestead.
-After choosing what you intend on doing to provide an income the first thing you must do is to figure out if you have enough time.
+After choosing what you intend on doing to provide an income and have a profitable first year homesteading, the first thing you must do is to figure out if you have enough time.
 If not, will you have the help if you need it?

-It is easy to plan something only to be overwhelmed later because you can’t keep up with all the tasks for the project you are doing, and there isn’t enough help to accomplish it.
+It is easy to plan something only to be overwhelmed later because you can not keep up with all the tasks for the project you are doing, and there is not enough help to accomplish it.

 Take how much time and help you have into consideration first.
 A project that you can’t keep up with will only cost you money in the long run and lead to disappointment.

 Consideration 2: How saturated the market is already.

 Many homesteaders sell eggs from their backyard chickens, and even though they don’t get rich from it, they can and often times do, make a profit.